SYNAPSE ARTS

 To apply, please fill out the website form BY MIDNIGHT on NOVEMBER 20, 2024.
 Please note that late applications will not be reviewed as it overextends our small staff.

-*You cannot save your work.
+*You cannot save your work in the form.
 We recommend viewing the application ahead of time to see the requirements, then filling it out once all your materials are ready.

 APPLY